Last updated on September 22, 2023

 For example, Rev 20:4 refers to the saints reigning with Jesus for a thousand years.
-One thousand years and millennium both mean one thousand.
+One thousand years and a millennium both mean one thousand.

-Again, I urge the reader, if you watch this video, take the time to examine Simmons’ words and compare them to what God says in His Word.
+Again, I urge the reader, if you watch this video, to take the time to examine Simmons’ words and compare them to what God says in His Word.
 I certainly would not trust Simmons’ interpretation of Scripture in his Passion Translation of the Bible.

 Simmons said the tribulation in Scripture never applies to the unbelieving world.
 It only applies to the “believer.”
 I have no idea how he could read the book of Revelation and believe what is happening does not apply to the unbelieving earth-dwellers.

 The church is no longer on earth when God pours out His wrath.
 God’s wrath historically has never been poured out on the believers.
 Think of Sodom and Gomorrah when God delivered Lot and his family from judgment.
 Think of Noah and how God saved “a righteous man” and his family.
 To think this man is preaching such heresy is unsettling.
 He’s fooled a good friend of mine, and I am sure he has deceived many others.

 Simmons said, “The judgments of the world are actually against our self-life.”
 This quote is an inaccurate interpretation of Scripture.
 Nations will be judged.
 Remember what Jesus said when He spoke of the sheep and the goats.
 When Jesus returns, the nations will be judged on how they treated the Jews.